Docker Default Networking 101

 It’s relatively fast, scales, and is eventually consistent.
 Similar to routing protocols, SURF would, for example, map the remote VXLAN ID to the IP Next hop and MAC address.
 They use a key-value store for consistent management functionality ( Consul, Etcd, and ZooKeeper ).

-A key-value store is a data storage paradigm; for example, the key-value store handles the VXLAN ID.
-Their role is to store and hold information about the discovery, networks, endpoints, and IP addresses; the other type of user-defined network – “bridge,” does not require a key-value store.
+A key-value store is a data storage paradigm; for example, it handles the VXLAN ID.
+Its role is to store and hold information about discovery, networks, endpoints, and IP addresses; the other type of user-defined network, “bridge,” does not require a key-value store.

-Socketplane introduction of an Open vSwitch data plane, VXLAN overlay, and distributed control plane made Docker natively support multi-host connectivity without the mess of NAT and port mappings.
+Socketplane introduced an Open vSwitch data plane, VXLAN overlay, and distributed control plane, which made Docker natively support multi-host connectivity without the mess of NAT and port mappings.
 I believe they have now replaced Open vSwitch with Linux Bridge.
 Communicating externally to the cloud would require port mappings / NAT, but anything between docker hosts doesn’t need this.

 User-defined networks – Bridge and overlay